MetPX/sarracenia/docs/Reference/sr3.1.rst

    move or rename events result in a special double post pattern, with one post as the old name and a field *newname* set, and a second post with the new name, and a field *oldname* set.
    This allows subscribers to perform an actual rename, and avoid triggering a download when possible.

+   FIXME: rename algorithm improved in v3 to avoid use of double post... just oldname.

 [-fp|--force_polling <boolean>]
 -------------------------------